-So, basically, just a nice, non wet day will suffice for a BBQ I think.
+So, basically, just a nice, dry day will suffice for a BBQ I think.

-Guests.
-Of course you can have a BBQ without them, but it’s always good to make it a social event.
-We have a few close friends whom we invite, with a toddler themselves, so it works out well to occupy our own toddler while we get chance for some adult talk.
+Of course, you can have a BBQ without them, but it’s always good to make it a social event.
+We have a few close friends whom we invite, with a toddler themselves, so it works out well to occupy our own toddler while we get a chance for some adult talk.